Top 10 Most Dangerous Travel Destinations

 The anti-tourists find thrill primarily from the difficult and dangerous experience, rather than from being in the new environment.

 A travel psychology expert named Michael Brein identifies this behavior as “macho tourism”.
-When danger is being reported in a particular part of the world, the anti-tourists then desire to visit that place in order to prove that they’re unafraid.
-Facebook may have contributed to this anti-tourism behavior.
-When people are able to travel to the baddest badlands around the world without being harmed, they are most likely to brag about it on their social networking sites.
-Remember the time of your childhood when your mother told you not to go to a seemingly creepy place, but you went on anyway?
+When danger is being reported in a particular part of the world, the anti-tourists then desire to visit that place in order to A) prove that they’re tougher than the rest of us, and/or B) get an adrenaline rush and feel more alive.
+Remember the time of your childhood when your mother told you not to go to a seemingly creepy place, but you went anyway?
 And then you came home safe and said “Look Mom, I made it”?
 The anti-tourists are said to be relieving that early feeling of triumph.

 There are also anti-tourists who risk their lives for a “personal mission”.
 Maria Rychlicki, a municipal government worker in Los Angeles, spent time in Lebanon, Egypt, Israel and Columbia when these countries were on State Department alert lists.
-She knows she has been picking trips that are on advisory list, but she sees this as an opportunity to represent America.
+She knows she has been picking trips that are on advisory lists, but she sees this as an opportunity to represent America.

 “Visiting countries on the advisory list means I am not spending money to meet other American tourists.
 I have often felt I am a good ambassador of the American people.
 I have been, at times, the first American that people (in a foreign land) have met,” she claims.